christer88/OpWatch/README.md

 Plugin for Op management of a spigot server via IRC.
 Allows sign checking, player relations, player ips, and a few other things.

 ###Install
-Simply download what is in /target/ and put into your spigot plugins folder in the layout shown below, edit the config and restart your server.
+Simply download the .jar that is in /target/ and put into your spigot plugins folder, restart your server, edit the config, and restart your server again.
 </br>
 /spigot/plugins/
 &nbsp;&nbsp;&nbsp;&nbsp;|